MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-2-install-nginx-configure-it-reverse-proxy.md

 ## systemctl command options

 Services, or daemons, can be managed by using the `systemctl` command.
-Starting, stopping, or making changes requires superuser access.
+Starting, stopping, or making changes require superuser access.
 Therefore, you must add the `sudo` prefix to these commands.

 ### Restart daemons